 The overall storytelling gives us these "what-ifs" to our favorite, prominent, classical fairy tales like Cinderella, Snow White, and many more.
 The book offers a glimpse of how famous stories would've been told after they were already told, and what happened before and after their stories are told.

 Despite the sluggish opening until our protagonists managed to accidentally start their adventures on the fairy tale land, the compelling twists and turns did give sweet points for answering those commonly unanswered questions stuck within the confines of my subconscious.
 Don't get me wrong, I grew up reading and watching classical fantasy works of literature and mediums.
 It was quite interesting to see more points of view from their perspectives.
 The twins' adventures on the land, divided by kingdoms, also kept me wanting to read more just to know which characters they will meet next, what places they'll come to discover, and what twist lies ahead.

-Overall, this is a good fantasy book for someone like me.
-I read The Wishing Spell about four or five years ago, and now I have read three from the series.
+Overall, this is a good fantasy book for someone discovering the wonders of fantasy novels.
+I read The Land of Stories: The Wishing Spell about four or five years ago, and now I have read three books from the series.
 It successfully hooked me early on, and I believe that it will continue to hook me if I ever read it once more.
 It may be an okay-ish book for nitpickers, scrutinizers, and fantasy genre over-critics.
 But it is a very enjoyable book (series) dedicated to young audiences and dreamers waiting to get transported into another world.

 © 2020 Darius Razzle Paciente